-Read the small print on Black Friday offers for 2014 and you'll find that some of the low prices reflect mail-in rebates (MIRs).
+Read the small print in this year's Black Friday ads and you may discover that some of the low prices reflect mail-in rebates.
 The rebate process can be a bit of a pain, and too many consumers seduced by the potential savings never realize the lower price.
-One widely cited academic study from 2003 reported that shoppers never got around to redeeming about six in 10 consumer electronics rebates.
-An industry consultant quoted in The Wall Street Journal in 2006 put the number for all redeemed rebates at four in 10.
-Regardless whether those redemption rates hold true today, they call into question the value of a Black Friday offer that hinges on a mail-in rebate.
+Studies have placed the redemption rate at about 40 percent, which calls into question the value of a Black Friday deal that hinges on a mail-in rebate.

-Although some mail-in-rebates deliver a little extra savings, many just clue you in to the price point you might find during a Black Friday sale at another vendor.
-If the item you're eyeing is an exclusive, don't consider a mail-in rebate a deal breaker -- just take all the necessary steps to collect.
+Instead of relying on savings from a mail-in rebate, let the offer clue you in to the price point you might find at another vendor on Black Friday.
+If the price is exclusive, don't consider a mail-in rebate a deal breaker -- just take all the necessary steps to collect.

-- Make copies or take pictures of all the forms you are sending so you can reference them if there are complications down the line.
+- Make copies or take pictures of all the forms before sending, so you can reference them if there are complications down the line.

-- You also may want to mail the forms with some sort of delivery confirmation so you have proof that the company received them.
+- Consider mailing the forms with some sort of delivery confirmation so you have proof that the company received them.

-- With some rebates taking months to arrive, you may forget about them altogether.
-Make a note on your calendar and contact the manufacturer if you haven't received a rebate by the appointed time.
+- With some rebates taking months to arrive, it is possible to forget about them altogether.
+Make a note on your calendar to contact the manufacturer if a rebate hasn't arrived by the appointed time.

 One final thing to consider if purchasing gifts on Black Friday: Mail-in rebate forms often require the bar code on the packaging, and the redemption deadline may come before the holidays.
-That means gifting a box with a hole in it, and the recipient won't be able to return the gift.
+That means gifting a box with a hole in it, and the recipient will not have the option to return the gift.